joaoarthurbm/joaoarthurbm.github.io/projects.md

 is_contact: true
 ---

-# Some projects I'm proud to collaborate.
+# Some projects I'm proud of.

 > [DesignWizard](http://github.com/joaorthurbm/designwizard): an API that supports the automated inspection of Java programs.